DeruytterA/DeruytterA/README.md

 * on my peronal email: [art.deruytter@gmail.com](mailto:art.deruytter@gmail.com)
 * on my University email: [arthur.deruytter@ugent.be](mailto:arthur.deruytter@ugent.be)

-If you wish to contact me, I am fluent in Dutch, French and English so please only contact me in one of these languages.
+If you wish to contact me, I am fluent in Dutch, French and English.

 <!--
 Here are some ideas to get you started: